Chart Color Schemes

 Thornbury displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Thornbury, as per the latest Census, consisted of 51.9% houses and 48.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Thornbury's dwelling structures, as per the latest Census, consisted of 51.9% houses and 48.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 50.4% houses and 49.6% other dwellings.
-Home ownership in Thornbury was at 27.8%, with the rest of dwellings either mortgaged (29.6%) or rented (42.6%).
+Home ownership in Thornbury was at 27.8%, with mortgaged dwellings at 29.6% and rented ones at 42.6%.
 The median monthly mortgage repayment in the area was $2,200, below Melbourne metro's average of $2,300.
-Median weekly rent in Thornbury was recorded at $396, compared to Melbourne metro's $421.
-Nationally, Thornbury's mortgage repayments are higher than the Australian average of $1,863, while rents exceed the national figure of $375.
+Median weekly rent in Thornbury was $396, compared to Melbourne metro's $421.
+Nationally, Thornbury's mortgage repayments were higher at $2,200 versus Australia's average of $1,863, while rents were also higher at $396 compared to the national figure of $375.

 Frequently Asked Questions - Housing